HOW TO VOTE

 Can I request an absentee ballot?

-How do I request my ballot electronically?
-Can I?
+How do I know if my ballot was accepted and counted?